spring-guides/gs-securing-web/README.ftl.md

 <#assign project_id="gs-securing-web">
+This guide walks you through creating a simple web application with resources that are protected by Spring Security.

 What you'll build
 -----------------

-This guide walks you through creating a simple web application with resources that are protected by Spring Security.
-The application requires the user to log in through a login form.
+You'll build a simple Spring MVC application that secures the page with a login form backed a fixed list of users.

 What you'll need
 ----------------